NHL Fighting Rules: The Unwritten NHL Rules

 Instigator Penalty

 An instigator is a player whose action encourages or initiates a fight.
-It is just like the person that heats or fuels the urge to fight or carries out the first action towards a fight.
+It is just like the person who heats or fuels the urge to fight or carries out the first action towards a fight.

 The following activities are the actions of instigators toward fighting in the NHL.

-- The first player to drop his gloves
+• The first player to drop his gloves

-- The first player to throw punches
+• The first player to throw punches

-- Passing verbal and insulting comments and threats
+• Passing verbal and insulting comments and threats

-- travelling the ice to another player
+• Travelling the ice to another player

 Players who are given two instigator penalties in a game will receive a game ejection penalty.
 Once given, the player is sent out of the game for the rest of the match.